mongrelion/labs/README.md

 - [ ] Fabio is running on host because it can't find a Consul agent in the container where it runs.
 Connect Fabio, which runs in a container, to Consul, which runs on the host
+- [ ] Hass and mqtt are running on two different containers but how can we make them talk to each other?

 # Requirements
 | What                                  | Version      |